Contrasting Intelsat (INTEQ) and Its Competitors

 |$380.23 million

-Intelsat’s rivals have higher revenue and earnings than Intelsat.
-Intelsat is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Intelsat’s competitors have higher revenue and earnings than Intelsat.
+Intelsat is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary